Beach Restoration

 Q: How much sand is being placed as part of this project and how wide will the beach be?

 Nearly one million cubic yards of sand will be placed with this first full-scale beach restoration project for the Mexico Beach shoreline.
-The project consists of a dune-only component on the west end of the beach and then transitions to a dune and beach berm around 34th street all the way to the Gulf County line.
+The project consists of a dune-only component on the west end of the beach and then transitions to a dune and beach berm around 34th Street all the way to the Bay/Gulf County line.
 The beach berm will be extended approximately 175 feet from the seaward toe of the proposed dune.

 Q: How long will this project take to construct?